 Global Community Radio Channel One "News and More"

 GCR1 presents the best informational and educational programming from around the world.
 Listeners to GCR1 can expect to hear a variety of perspectives on the events that shape our world.
 In addition, GCR1 provides educational and informational programming on a variety of subjects, including health and wellness, science and technology, the environment, human rights, LGBT issues, programming for women, persons with disabilities, and other groups whose voices are often times underrepresented in the mainstream media.
-Stay informed, and broaden your horizons.
+Stay informed, and expand your mind.
 Listen to GCR1.

 Global Community Radio Channel Two "Where Music Matters"